‘Cash Me Outside’ Girl Twitter Post Raise Questions About Dropping Out Of School

 What are your thoughts?
 Will the “Cash Me Outside” girl drop out of school?
 Or will she continue school and work towards becoming a nurse?

-[Featured Image By Danielle Bregoli/Facebook]
+[Featured Image by Danielle Bregoli/Facebook]